LionelDraghi/bbt/README.md

 4. Move the bbt exec somewhere in your PATH

-Or, without Alire (and for the latest version) :
+Or, to get the latest version :
 ```sh
 git clone https://github.com/LionelDraghi/bbt
 cd bbt